 Where an individual has suffered a serious injury or ill-health the Line Manager/Superviser should keep in touch with the individual and provide appropriate support, contacting Health and Safety Services, Human Resources or Occupational Health as and when necessary.

 In the event of a person being exposed to a substance which presents a significant hazard to health the Emergency Protocol for Labs, Workshops and Associated Stores must be followed.

 Any person on the University site may suffer injuries or fall ill.
 The arrangements in place for First Aid mean that someone can provide them with immediate attention or call an ambulance if needed.
 This can save lives and prevent minor injuries becoming major ones.

 If you need a first aider you can contact one close to you, either in the same building or one close by.
 Please see this list to find your nearest first aider.
-In addition all Security staff are trained First Aiders.
+In addition all Community Safety staff are trained First Aiders.

 Fire is potentially the greatest of all risks to personnel, business continuity and property.
 It can spread extremely quickly producing toxic, asphyxiating smoke.

-Any major failure of services (gas, electric, water, drainage, burst pipes, roof leak etc) must be reported immediately to Security
+Any major failure of services (gas, electric, water, drainage, burst pipes, roof leak etc) must be reported immediately to Community Safety

 Additional link to external site: